MohammadAhmadKhader/Restaurants-with-delivery-tracking/README.md

 - Payments: manages the customers payments.
 - Restaurants: manages the restaurants, menu's and menu items.
 - Reviews: manages the restaurants reviews and menu items reviews.
-- Shared: this is a ClassLibrary meant to have shared common logic across all the microservices.
+- Shared: this is a ClassLibrary meant to have shared logic across multiple microservices.

 ## Folder Structure
 ```